Deploying TensorFlow Lite on Android Devices

 1. Model Quantization: Quantization reduces the precision of the numbers in the model from floating point to lower-resolution formats like 8-bit integers.
 It decreases the model size and speeds up inference with minimal loss in accuracy.

-2. Pruning: Pruning involves removing unnecessary weights from the model and reducing its size and computational load during inference.
+2. Pruning: Pruning involves removing dispensable weights from the model and reducing its size and computational load during inference.

 3. Neural Architecture Search (NAS): TensorFlow Lite can use NAS to automatically generate models that are optimized for specific hardware platforms, balancing performance and accuracy.